-- 10.1 Standard monitoring and review processes will be in place for apprenticeship courses, Additional arrangements will be in place to evidence that the standard requirements for conducting apprenticeships are being met, and for the employer, workplace mentors, and any subcontractors to provide their input.
+- 11.1 Standard monitoring and review processes will be in place for apprenticeship courses.
+Additional arrangements will be in place to evidence that the standard requirements for conducting apprenticeships are being met, and for the employer, workplace mentors, and any subcontractors to provide their input.
 The Continuous Monitoring Process (CMP) Report that is completed annually for each course at UEL has been adapted for apprenticeships to ensure all appropriate evidence is recorded and reviewed.
-For each apprenticeship the appropriate Continuous Monitoring Process Report Apprenticeships form should be completed. - 10.2 Tripartite meetings are meetings between UEL, employer and apprentice.
+For each apprenticeship the Continuous Monitoring Process Report form should be completed. - 11.2.
+Tripartite meetings are meetings between UEL, employer and apprentice.
 These meetings ensure that feedback can be given and received from all parties.
-All apprenticeships are required to have regular tripartite meetings.
-UEL will record the evidence of these.
+All apprenticeships are required to have regular tripartite meetings.UEL will record the evidence of these.
 Tripartite meetings will ensure the apprenticeship meets the needs of the individual apprentice, employer and university, and are held at regular intervals.
-Best practice for their operation involves: - 10.2.1 Meetings take place at the apprentice's place of work or remotely on a 12 weekly basis.
-The frequency of these meetings is set within the employer agreement and may be specified by the apprenticeship standard. - 10.2.2 Meetings are undertaken by the course lead and visits to the employer should coincide with the tripartite meetings. - 10.2.3 All tripartite meetings should be recorded (and shared with both employer and apprentice).
+Best practice for their operationinvolves: - 11.2.1.
+Meetings take place at the apprentice's place of work or remotely on a 12-weekly basis.
+The frequency of these meetings is set within the employer agreement and may be specified by the apprenticeship standard. - 11.2.2.
+Meetings are undertaken by the course lead and visits to the employer should coincide with the tripartite meetings. - 11.2.3.
+All tripartite meetings should be recorded (and shared with both employer and apprentice).
 The School must keep records of the meetings somewhere that can be accessed swiftly in the event of an audit.

-- 10.2.4 All tripartite meetings should review English and Maths development in the context of everyday work. - 10.2.5 All tripartite meetings should address any Safeguarding issues apprentices may be experiencing. - 10.3 There may also be a requirement for external monitoring and review, course teams should ensure that all those involved in the apprentices' learning and training experiences are included in those processes.
+For apprentices starting after June 2021, tripartite meetings should be conducted in Aptem. - 11.2.4.
+All tripartite meetings should review English and Maths development in the context of everyday work.

+- 11.2.5.
+All tripartite meetings should address any Safeguarding issues apprentices may be experiencing. - 11.2.6.
+Progress Reviews must be completed with the learner to assess progress against the apprenticeship standard.
+These reviews must take place monthly.

+11.3 There may also be a requirement for external monitoring and review, course teams should ensure that all those involved in the apprentices'learning and training experiences are included in those processes.

-11 Specific information relating to Ofsted
+12 Specific information relating to Ofsted

-11.1 Apprenticeships with a final aim of Level 5 or below fall within the quality assurance remit of Ofsted Ofsted will inspect provision based on the Education Inspection Framework (EIF).
+12.1 All apprenticeships fall within the quality assurance remit of Ofsted.
+Ofsted will inspect provision based on the Education Inspection Framework (EIF).
 This framework is described in the Further education and skills inspection handbook.
 Found at: